In a world first, Swedish wellness and beauty tech brand, FOREO, has found the workout formula to give you the best skin of your life

 Ciara London says: “I feel like my skin is nicer after a workout.
 Sometimes I walk into the gym and feel pale, washed out, and that my skin looks blemished and then, when I leave, my skin is glowing.
 So, I was not surprised to see the results of the FOREO report, I suspected it, but it’s amazing to see it proven – that exercise can actually help improve the appearance of the skin.“

-In a report commissioned by FOREO, written by GP and Dermatologist, Dr Anita Sturnham, it was discovered that certain exercise programmes can promote skin health, impacting anything from cellular ageing, to radiance and acne.
+In a report commissioned by FOREO, written by Dr Anita Sturnham, GP specialising in Dermatology, it was discovered that certain exercise programs can promote skin health, impacting anything from cellular aging, to radiance and acne.
 So, you can actually plan how you want to improve or protect your skin, by the choice of exercise you undertake.
 The intensity levels of exercise, the length of session, and even the time of day and physical environment play a role on the health and appearance of our skin, so as an example:

 Dr Anita Sturnham, author of the research report said: “We all know how important it is for our health that we exercise regularly, but the impact of exercise on your skin is something that has been little documented, until now.
 It has been fascinating to delve deeper into the relationship between the two and I hope that this work done by FOREO will encourage others to consider certain types of exercise as a beneficial element to our skincare regimes.